smu-tao-group/LAST/README.md

 ## News

+- (2022.06) This paper has been accepted by [ICML 2022 Workshop AI4Science](http://www.ai4science.net/icml22/).
 - (2022.04) This work has been awarded the Chemical Computing Group (CCG) Excellence Award for Graduate Students by ACS Computers In Chemistry (COMP) division in ACS Fall 2022.

 ## Installation